 - Automate: Find the right tools to complete tasks that can be taken away from you and your workers.
-You can use news aggregators to save you searching for blog content, email marketing software to automate your mailing, and social media tools to streamline your content strategy.
+You can use news aggregators to save you from searching for blog content, email marketing software to automate your mailing and social media tools to streamline your content strategy.

 - Outsource: Hand out any tasks that can be completed more cheaply by outside sources.
 You can outsource to people or bots – whichever is cheapest to complete your work to the standards you demand

 Even the largest institutions live and die by their success in outsourcing work.
-Nike uses a variety of overseas manufacturers to create its goods, while many of Apple’s products are made by Chinese company Foxconn.
-Success in outsourcing comes from picking the right outlet and for your business that means a choice between an organization, freelancer, or bot.
+Nike uses a variety of overseas manufacturers to create its goods, while many of Apple’s products are made by the Chinese company Foxconn.
+Success in outsourcing comes from picking the right outlet, and for your business, that means a choice between an organization, freelancer, or bot.

 How you approach the decision of which outlet to use for your small business depends on your needs: